Local Number Portability Best Practices

 Decisions/Recommendations

-It is the recommendation of the OBF Wireless Committee (Issue 2570) that beginning at the start of permissive dialing the new service provider would initiate the port request using the new NPA/NXX.
-The old service provider must do the translation to the old NPA/NXX in their OSS if needed.
-Note: it is the responsibility of both providers, old and new, to manage the numbers during PDP ensuring that the TN is not reassigned in their systems during permissive dialing.
+It is the recommendation of the OBF Wireless Committee (Issue 2570) that beginning at the start of permissive dialing the New Service Provider would initiate the port request using the new NPA/NXX.
+The Old Service Provider must do the translation to the Old NPA/NXX in their OSS if needed.
+Note: It is the responsibility of both Service Providers, Old and New, to manage the numbers during PDP ensuring that the TN is not reassigned in their systems during permissive dialing.

 NPA Split Management Document: